GSS-FED/gulp-starter-kit/README.md

 Basic starter kit for gulp development.
 Included Sass, Less, Jade, HTML, Eslint, and browserSync.

-Based on [angularjs-gulp-browserify-boilerplate](https://github.com/jakemmarsh/angularjs-gulp-browserify-boilerplate/) by jakemmarsh.
+Based on [gulp-starter-kit](https://github.com/cjies/gulp-starter-kit) by cjies.

----

 ## About